History of the Islamic State: Capture of territory

+Maximum extent of IS territorial control in Syria and Iraq in 2015.

 On 3 August 2014, IS captured the cities of Zumar, Sinjar and Wana in northern Iraq.
 Thousands of Yazidis fled up Mount Sinjar, fearful of the approaching hostile IS militants.
 The stranded Yazidis' need for food and water, the threat of genocide to them and to others announced by IS, along with the desire to protect US citizens in Iraq and support the Iraqi government in its fight against IS, were all reasons given for the 2014 American intervention in Iraq, which began on 7 August.
 A US aerial bombing campaign began the following day.

 At the end of October 2014, 800 militants gained partial control of the Libyan city of Derna and pledged their allegiance to Abu Bakr al-Baghdadi, thus making Derna the first city outside Syria and Iraq to be a part of the "Islamic State Caliphate".
 On 10 November 2014, a major faction of the Egyptian militant group Ansar Bait al-Maqdis also pledged its allegiance to IS.
 In mid-January 2015, a Yemeni official said that IS had "dozens" of members in Yemen, and that they were coming into direct competition with al-Qaeda in the Arabian Peninsula because of their recruitment drive.
 The same month, Afghan officials confirmed that IS had a military presence in Afghanistan.
 However, by February 2015, 65 of the militants were either captured or killed by the Taliban, and IS's top Afghan recruiter, Mullah Abdul Rauf, was killed in a U.S. drone strike.